jvhoof/ngf-azure-templates/NGF-Quickstart-HA-1NIC-AS-ELB-ILB-STD/README.md

 - Two route tables that will route all traffic for external and towards the other internal networks to the Barracuda NGF
 - One internal standard Azure Load Balancer as the default gateway for all traffic that needs inspection
 - One external standard Azure Load Balancer containing the deployed virtual machines with a public IP and services for IPSEC and TINA VPN tunnels available
-- Two Barracuda NextGen Firewall F virtual machines with 1 network interface each and public IP
+- Two Barracuda CloudGen Firewall virtual machines with 1 network interface each and public IP
 - Both NGF systems are deployed in an Availability Set

 **Note** Additional backend subnets and resources are *not* automatically created by the template.
 This has to be done manually after template deployment has finished or by adapting the ARM template.

 ## Next Steps

-After successful deployment you can manage them using NextGen Admin application available from Barracuda Download Portal.
-Management IP addresses you'll find in firewall instances properties, username is *root* and the password is what you provided during template deployment.
+Administration of the Barracuda CloudGen Firewall appliance is typically done with a Windows-based client application called as [Barracuda CloudGen Firewall Admin](https://dlportal.barracudanetworks.com/#/search).
+Note: The username to login to the appliance is root and the password is the one you have configured on Azure portal while deploying the VM.
+Also a forward for TCP/807 and TCP-UDP/691 endpoints will be created automatically when you deploy this VM.
+Click here for more details.

 ## Post Deployment Configuration